lpcalisi/cloudsec-workshop-iac/terraform/demos/7_manage_multiple_s3_static_sites/README.md

 # Playing with modules

-In this demo, i created a module for create and manage many static websites hosted on S3 buckets.
+In this demo, I developed a module for create and manage many static websites hosted on S3 buckets.
 I merge many of terraform concepts such as modules, workspaces and remote state.

 ---
 #### What did we do in this demo?